MarynaShavlak/MarynaShavlak/README.md

 Passionate about crafting visually stunning and intuitive user interfaces using HTML, CSS, JavaScript, and React. 🚀

 ## 👩‍💻 Scientific Approach to Coding
-With a background in science, I bring a systematic and logical approach to coding challenges, coupled with excellent problem-solving skills.
+With a background in science, I bring a systematic and logical approach to coding challenges, coupled with excellent problem-solving skills. <br />
 My ability to quickly grasp and apply new concepts makes me an adaptable force in the frontend development field. 🧠💻

 ## 🎓 Grant Recipient - IT Generation Program
-Demonstrated capability as a Front End Developer by securing a grant for the IT Generation program.
+Demonstrated capability as a Front End Developer by securing a grant for the IT Generation program. <br />
 Proficient in leveraging technical skills alongside soft skills for impactful results. 🏆

 ## 🌟 Passionate Collaborator
-Excited about collaborating with fellow developers and designers to create compelling digital experiences.
+Excited about collaborating with fellow developers and designers to create compelling digital experiences.<br />
 Let's turn ideas into reality! 🌐✨
 ## 🤝 Connect with me: